nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 ```

 Again, I used a pre-made image for a step.
 As you see, I deploy my code to a kubernetes cluster by kubectl.
-I built this image with config of my cluster.
+I built this image with the config of my cluster.
 So, it connects to my cluster without requesting authorization info.
 Also, I used a template file for deploying on kubernetes and replaced variables with `sed` command.